 E-mail : kokom@uny@ac.id

-The capabilities of women as leaders are still doubted by many, hence the number of women leaders, quantitatively, is still far below men.
+The capabilities of women as leaders recently are still doubted by many people.
+Unfortunately, the number of women leaders, quantitatively, is still far below than that men.
 This research aims to identify the strength of women leaders in schools in improving education quality.
-The research uses qualitative method based on grounded theory, which aims to find the theory obtained inductively from the reviews of the occuring phenomenon.
-The research was performed in various education levels in Yogyakarta municipality.
-The research sites were SD Ungaran 1 , SMP Negeri 7 , SMA Negeri 3, and SMK Negeri 6.
-This research was performed from April 2015 until September 2015.
-The research object was the strength of women who became the leaders in improving education quality.
-Data was gathered through in-depth interviews so the leadership strength items can be formulated.
-In order to maintain the data validity, some credibility standard steps were performed, such as performing data triangulation.
-The research yielded the result that there are seven aspects of women leader strengths, which are: (1) school leadership qualification aspect lies in physical maturity, competence, and formal legality, (2) performance aspect is the ability to do assignments in supporting the school performance, (3) character aspect which are unambitious, honest, patient, exemplary, and able to behave decisively.
+It uses qualitative method based on grounded theory, which is performed in various education levels in Yogyakarta, Indonesia from April until September 2015.
+The data was gathered through in-depth interviews in order to formulate the leadership strength items.
+To maintain the data validity, some credibility standard steps were performed, such as performing data triangulation.
+The results show that there are seven aspects of women leader strengths, which are: (1) school leadership qualification aspect lies in physical maturity, competence, and formal legality, (2) performance aspect is the ability to do assignments in supporting the school performance, (3) character aspect which are unambitious, honest, patient, exemplary, and able to behave decisively.
 (4) leadership style which tend to be democratic, maternal, and collegial, (5) managerial aspect in achieving the school’s vision and mission, (6) mental, spiritual, and religious aspect, and (7) family support aspect as an external force in performing their activity as a leader.
+It can be concluded that women achieve leadership strength.

-Keywords: Leader strength, women leader, education quality improvement
+Keywords: Leadership strength; Women leader; Education quality; Improvement.

 Introduction